 NYC mayor: I didn't 'bother' to read 911 report

-NEW YORK (AP) — Mayor Michael Bloomberg is saying he "didn't even bother" to read a report by city-hired consultants that found New York City's overhauled 911 system plagued by delays and errors.
+NEW YORK (AP) — Mayor Michael Bloomberg said Tuesday that he "didn't even bother" to read a report by city-hired consultants that found New York's recently-overhauled 911 system is plagued by delays and errors.

-Bloomberg said at a Tuesday appearance that his administration takes the $500,000 report "very seriously" and is examining all of its recommendations — including a suggestion that the city begin timing its emergency-response times from the moment a 911 call is placed.
+"We take it very seriously," the mayor said, explaining that his administration is examining all of the consultants' recommendations — including a suggestion that the city begin timing its emergency-response times from the moment a 911 call is placed.

-But he also seemed to question the accuracy of the report's findings, saying, "They can make up anything they want to say."
+But the mayor also seemed to question the accuracy of the report's findings and the motives behind it — saying, "They can make up anything they want to say."

-The consultants found the city's fire and police departments weren't collaborating as much as they could, but Bloomberg said the two agencies "are working well together."
+While the report targeted areas in which the fire and police departments failed to collaborate, Bloomberg said the two agencies "are working well together."